Events for impact

 Online and in Stockholm, Sweden

-Practical Action is bringing experience and expertise from our work, Cities Fit For People, into three events at the conference – the first online session will explore the opportunities to unlock significant and sustainable benefits across the sanitation chain in Bangladesh, the second hybrid online/onsite session will focus on broad water security solutions that are more than just boreholes and the third is a discussion surrounding the importance of effective communication on water issues.
+We brought our experience and expertise from our work into two events at the conference – the first online session explored the opportunities to unlock significant and sustainable benefits across the sanitation chain in Bangladesh while the second hybrid session focussed on broad water security solutions that are more than just boreholes.
+We also took part in the Communication Accelerator, where we highlighted the importance of effective communication on water issues and how to build resilience against disinformation.

 Jodrell Bank Observatory, Manchester, United Kingdom